MrBanannaMan/NEO-M8U-Configuration-Files/README.md

 Cool! :squirrel:

 ## For Configuration in Linux :penguin: via ROS
 Ensure that the ROS system you are working with is the Kinetic distribution.
-Download the NEO-M8U.yaml configuration file in my github.

-### For the NEO-M8T (Timing Module)
+### For the NEO-M8T (Timing GNSS Module)
-1. Clone this repo instead of the latter: https://github.com/flynneva/ublox.git2
+1. Clone this repo into your catkin workspace and ensure to perform a catkin_make command for the repo: https://github.com/flynneva/ublox.git
 2. Go into ~/catkin_ws/src/ublox/ublox_gps/src and open node.cpp
 3. On line 124, change: nh->param("device", device_, std::string("/dev/ttyACM0")); to nh->param("device", device_, std::string("/dev/ttyACM1"));
 4. On line 134, change: getRosUint("uart1/baudrate", baudrate_, 9600); to getRousUint("uart1/baudrate", baudrate_, 115200);
 5. Go into ~/catkin_ws/src/ublox/launch and open ublox_device.launch
 6. Replace line 4 with: <arg name="node_name" default="ublox_gps"
-7. Replace line 5 with: <arg name="param_file_name" default="Test"
+7. Replace line 5 with: <arg name="param_file_name" default="NEO-M8U"
+8. Download the NEO-M8U.yaml configuration file in my github and place it into the directory: ~/catkin_ws/src/ublox/ublox_gps/config
 8. Do a ROSlaunch of the node: roslaunch ublox_gps ublox_device.launch
-9. In another terminal, poll the NMEA latitude and longitude GNSS data from: rostopic echo /ublox_gps/fix
+9. In another terminal, poll the NMEA latitude and longitude GNSS data from: rostopic echo /ublox_gps/fix - This topic outputs the ROS file type of sensor_msgs/NavSatFix which contains latitude, longitude, altitude, etc.

 ### For the NEO-M8U (High-Precision GNSS Module)
+1. Clone this repo into your catkin workspace and ensure to perform a catkin_make command for the repo: https://github.com/KumarRobotics/ublox.git
+2. Follow steps 2. through 9. for the NEO-M8T Module in the section above to configure and poll the sensor_msgs/NavSatFix data

+You are now able to:
+- [X] Configure the NEO-M8U & NEO-M8T Module to track GPS, GLONASS, and Galileo Satellites in ROS via sensor_msgs/NavSatFix.h